LTUC/amman-python-401d3/class-01/README.md

 Ensure that you've completed the [401 Python Pre-work](https://codefellows.github.io/code-401-python-guide/curriculum/prework/){:target="_blank"}.

 It's extremely critical that you're set up and ready to go on day 1, and if not you need to **notify your instructor** as soon as possible regarding any of the pre-work that you were unable to complete.

+Terms

+Terminal -  In Client Server Architecture we had slow computers called terminals or dumb terminals that provided a keyboard (standard input) and a screen (standard out) for communicating the users commands to the server which did the actual work.
+We use the term terminal to refer to a GUI program that runs a command line shell.

+Interpreter - Program that executes a programming language without requiring the source code to be compiled. ex.
+- node
+- python
+- php
+- bash / sh/ zsh